Open and Discrete Maps with Piecewise Linear Branch Set Images are Piecewise Linear Maps: Construction of a quasiregular mapping

 The coefficients of each term are homogeneous polynomials in $([z_i:w_i])_{i=1}^n$, so in particular the coefficients define a continuous map $f \colon (\mathbb{CP}^1)^n\to \mathbb{CP}^n$.
 By the definition of the mapping, $f$ is locally injective outside the set

 and at each point $x \in B_f$, $f$ is $k$-to-$1$ for some $k = k(x) < \infty$.
 Thus $f$ is discrete.
 To see that $f$ is open, we note that away from $B_f$ the mapping is open by local injectivity and on the branch set $B_f$, $f$ is locally equivalent to a polynomial, and is thus an open map.
-Thus we conclude that $f$ is a branched cover.
+Thus we conclude that $f$ is an open and discrete map.

 Again by the definition of $f$, it is clear that $B_f$ has locally a simplicial structure.
 Since $f$ is locally a polynomial, we see that $f(B_f)$ is also locally topologically equivalent to an $(n-2)$ simplicial complex in $\mathbb{CP}^n$.
 Thus by Theorem \ref{thm:maintheorem} $f$ is locally equivalent to a PL mapping and hence topologically equivalent to a quasiregular mapping.
 A similar argument as in Lemma \ref{lemma:localtoglobal} implies that there exists PL structures on $(\mathbb{CP}^1)^n$ and $\mathbb{CP}^n$ so that $f$ is equivalent to a PL map.
 That is, there exists a map, $\tilde f \colon X \to Y$ such that $X$ and $Y$ are PL manifolds and the following diagram commutes: